Table of Contents

 Do Your Duty

 Once there was a boy named Suman who always avoided his responsibilities.
-At home, he never helped his parents, and at school, he ignored his homework.
-He believed that duties were boring and unnecessary.
+At home, he never helped his parents, and at school, he ignored his homework, believing duties were boring and unnecessary.

 One day, Suman was chosen as the class monitor for a week.
-At first, he felt proud, but soon he realized that the role needed responsibility.
-He had to keep the class quiet, note attendance, and help the teacher.
-When Suman ignored his duty, the class became noisy and the teacher was disappointed.
+At first he felt proud, but soon realized the role needed responsibility.
+When he ignored his duty, the class became noisy and the teacher was disappointed.

 Feeling ashamed, Suman decided to take his duty seriously.
 He became responsible, helped classmates, and followed rules properly.
 The class became calm, and the teacher praised him.

-Suman felt happy and confident.
-He understood that doing our duty makes life organized and earns respect from others.
+Suman understood that doing our duty makes life organized and earns respect from others.

 Moral: Doing your duty makes you responsible and respected.